korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 * Logging application events to a log file.
 This helps with troubleshooting problems, as well as monitoring.
 * Storing configuration data.
-You can store settings that might change, or be configured for different environments, as well as elements shared between different parts of an application.
+You can store settings that might change or be configured for different environments, as well as elements shared between different parts of an application.
 * Exporting Data for Exchange of Information.
-Sharing data is very common, and file formats such as CSV, Jayson, or XML have evolved, to support interoperability and communication between systems.
+Sharing data is widespread, and file formats such as CSV, Jayson, or XML have evolved to support interoperability and communication between systems.
 * Supporting Offline Usage in a File Cache.
-Temporary storage in a file, is one way to improve application performance.
+Temporary storage in a file is one way to improve application performance.
 If the data is needed again,
 it can be loaded from the file, instead of fetching it from a remote source or re-computing it.
-Likewise, data can be stored in a file, if a user is working remotely.
+Likewise, data can be stored in a file if a user is working remotely.
 When they get reconnected to the server again, this data can be uploaded at that time.
 * Generating file products.
 These products might include reports, invoices, or documents, as needed by users.

-Some of the concepts of writing to a file are naturally similar, to those of reading from a file.
+Some concepts of writing to a file are naturally similar to those of reading from a file.
 You'll use similar named classes, but instead of **InputStream**, you'll work with an **OutputStream**, for example.